Places and Spaces: Kitchener's park and open space strategy

 Open for feedback (phase 2)

-Places and Spaces: Kitchener's park and open space strategy is currently at this stageWhat else do we need to consider when it comes to planning parks and open spaces?
+Places and Spaces: Kitchener's park and open space strategy has finished this stageWhat else do we need to consider when it comes to planning parks and open spaces?
 Share your comments and feedback.

 -